ciaranhr/discord-bot/README.md

 A simple discord chat bot, handles some greetings and adds some fun functionality to the guild it is in.

 ### Currently working on:
+-building trivia DB
+-Populating Trivia Questions
--Trivia game using a MySQL database
+-Trivia game using a MySQL database running as an asynchronous event loop when called through the bot
+-

 ### Future stuff
 -Some weather :/